Learn to Hunt

 Channel catfish diets vary with the seasons.
 A wide variety of organisms, including fish that died in the winter, are available in late winter and early spring.
 Catfish devour these morsels, in various stages of decomposition, in large quantities.
 It is not unusual to find catfish stomachs full of decaying fish shortly after ice-out.
-As the water warms into late spring and summer, aquatic and terrestrial worms, fish, frogs, crayfish, mulberries, insects and their larvae forms, elm seeds and algae are the most prevalent foods.
+As the water warms into late spring and summer, aquatic and terrestrial worms, fish, frogs, crayfish, mulberries, insects and their larvae forms, elm seeds and algae are the most popular foods.
 Many other items are eaten, but usually make up only a small portion of the menu.
 Catfish food choices change again in the fall as the water cools.
 More fish is eaten along with aquatic invertebrates and terrestrial insects.
-Frogs become an important food source as they move into streams before the onset of winter.
+Frogs become an important food source as they move into streams before winter.

 Streams and Rivers Fish upstream of river snags and log jams and cast the bait back towards it so the scent of the bait is carried downstream into the structure by the current drawing the catfish out.